databrary/presentations/2014-04-07-adv-bd-mtg/agenda.md

 			- developers, UI/UX experts, researchers
 			- refine user stories, improve interface
 			- iterative design process
-		- Databrary 1.0 release
-			- better video, timeline management
-			- uploading as you go
-			- editing
-		- Later
+		- Where we are now: User stories: data management
+			- describe a study design, indicating conditions, groups, etc.
+			- describe what types of data and metadata will be collected
+			- enter new, recently collected metadata
+			- upload a video and associate it with participants
+			- keep track of which data has been entered
+			- export previously-entered data for analysis
-			- search
+		- ...
-	- Datavyu 2.0
+	- Datavyu 2.0 [skip?]
 		- next 18 months
 		- bring datavyu into databrary framework
 		- deployment options, within browser